Jay Spearing: Blackpool

 On 4 October 2017, Spearing joined Blackpool until the end of the season.
 He scored his first goals for Blackpool when he scored twice in a 3–2 win over Bradford City on 8 September 2018.
 He made the move permanent in the summer.

 Spearing left Blackpool at the end of the 2019–20 season, after three years, having failed to agree terms on a new contract.

 Tranmere Rovers

 On 5 August 2020, Spearing signed a two-year deal with his hometown club Tranmere Rovers.
-He was named Player of the Season for the 2020–2021 season.
+He was named Player of the Season for the 2020–21 season.
 Spearing was released at the end of the 2021–22 season.

-Second return to Liverpool
+Return to Liverpool

-On 17 June 2022, in addition to his Under-18s coaching role, Spearing was registered as a player for the Under-21s team as an over-aged player.
+On 17 June 2022, in addition to his Under-18s coaching role, Spearing was registered as a player for the Under-23s team as an over-aged player.

 He made his second professional debut for Liverpool on 20 September 2022, appearing for Liverpool's Under-21s side against Rochdale in the EFL Trophy.
+Spearing played again for Liverpool in 2025 starting against Burton Albion, again in the EFL Trophy.